ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 The common scenario of sequencing the same 'sequencing library' more than once (in the above example) is the reason why the 10x technicians are moving towards a FASTQ-level organization (rather than a 'sequencing library' a.k.a. 'pooled library' level).

 # 10X Technician Spreadsheets
 Below are 4 proposed spreadsheets for use by the 10X techs (not all experiment-related columns are shown).
+The spreadsheets produced in these three sections ([10x Technician Spreadsheets], [Processing-Run CSVs], and [Cell Ranger Required CSVs]) are all based on the same example: Four biological samples that are hashed together, measure three surface markers (3 ADTs), and are run on a single 10x chip lane.

 ## 1. Sample-Level Spreadsheet
 | Sample Name | Loading Sample | Expected Cell Number | Reference Transcriptome | Chemistry | HTO | Library Features |